Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Worth it for cold email?
 Treat skeptically.
 The remediation is usually generic SPF/DKIM/DMARC fixes + warmup volume, both of which you can do yourself.
 The "rescue" framing implies there's a magic button; there isn't.
 Once a domain's reputation drops, it takes 2–4 weeks of disciplined low-volume sending to rebuild — no tool shortcuts that.

 ColdRelay built-in?
-N/A — we prevent the problem at the infrastructure layer (dedicated IPs, hourly monitoring, 2/mailbox/day volume cap) rather than trying to rescue domains after they go bad.
+N/A — we prevent the problem at the infrastructure layer (dedicated IPs, hourly monitoring, 2 outbound + 2 warmup per mailbox per day cap, isolated Azure tenants) rather than trying to rescue domains after they go bad.

 What you'd pay for at scale (and what ColdRelay folds in)